-This work was supported by NSF Award No. 2247173 from NSF's Office of Advanced Cyberinfrastructure.
+This work was supported by NSF Award No. 2247173 from NSF's Office of Advanced Cyberinfrastructure (OAC).
+Additionally, support from NSF IIS-2205418 and DMS-2134223 is acknowledged.
 We would like to thank Dr. Emma Lejeune and Dr. Harold Park for discussions related to this work and assistance in using the MNIST/EMNIST datasets.
+We are also grateful to the anonymous Referee for their constructive comments that improved the paper.